Hello! Hope your trading is going well this week. Rogerio here, strategy and performance coach with the Mind Muscles Academy.

 My patience paid off one more time.
 I was only able to hold on to this trade because I used a combination of different signals to validate that the higher probability was that the price moved in the direction of my target.
 This is another proof that when we use objective criteria to make our trading decisions, there is no reason to exit winning trades too soon or to let losing trades run.

 I'm a strong believer that combining different techniques, such as referring to CME market data, looking at the context, price action, order flow, and volume profile is a key to success in trading.
-And this is one of the skills we help traders develop in our trading strategy programs at Mind Muscles.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.